es2681/Google-Fiber-Customer-Satisfaction-Project/README.md

 - Explore repeat caller trends in the three different market cities
 - Design charts so that stakeholders can view trends by week, month, quarter, and year

->#### Data
+#### Data
->To anonymize and fictionalize the data, the datasets the columns market_1, market_2, and market_3 to indicate three different city service areas the data represents.
+To anonymize and fictionalize the data, the datasets the columns market_1, market_2, and market_3 to indicate three different city service areas the data represents.

->The data also lists five problem types:
+The data also lists five problem types:
-> - Type_1 is account management
+- Type_1 is account management
 - Type_2 is technician troubleshooting
 - Type_3 is scheduling
 - Type_4 is construction
 - Type_5 is internet and Wi-Fi

-> Additionally, the dataset also records repeat calls over seven-day periods.
+Additionally, the dataset also records repeat calls over seven-day periods.
 The initial contact date is listed as contacts_n.
 The other call columns are then contacts_n_number of days since first call.
 For example, contacts_n_6 indicates six days since first contact.